 - 1/2 tsp fresh ground pepper

 - 4 minced garlic cloves

 - 1 tsp minced fresh rosemary

-1. Dry brine the lamb: 1 to 3 days before cooking, trim any excess fat from the lamb.
+- Dry brine the lamb: 1 to 3 days before cooking, trim any excess fat from the lamb.
 Boneless lamb roasts are usually butterflied; it should open up like a book.
-If it isn't butterflied, the roast will look like a cylinder, with a hole in the middle where the bone was.
+If it isn’t butterflied, the roast will look like a cylinder, with a hole in the middle where the bone was.
 Cut through one side of the roast to open it up.
 Sprinkle evenly with all the salt.
 Mix all the rest of the dry brine ingredients together, then rub evenly over the lamb.
 Refrigerate the lamb in a roasting pan, covered with plastic wrap.
 Remove the plastic wrap the night before cooking to allow the moisture on the lamb to dry.
 Remove the lamb from the refrigerator one to two hours before cooking.
 (The dry brine works as long as it is applied at least 8 hours before cooking.
 If you can’t season taht far ahead, do it just before putting the lamb on the grill.)

 Serving options: At the market, I served the lamb with a grated carrot salad; tzatziki sauce is also very traditional.
 I agree with Michael Symon: an acidic sauce goes well with lamb.